pickup icon

 • Bloom Time: April - July

-• Growth rate/ease: fast growth rate, easy to grow
+• Growth rate/ease: fast growing, easy to grow

-• Wildlife support: attracts bees and other insect pollinators, supports hummingbirds
+• Wildlife support: flowers attract and support hummingbirds; overall plant attracts bees and other insect pollinators

 Gardening with Hooker’s Fairybells: This cheerful, drought-tolerant wildflower is ideal for shady woodland gardens.
-It requires high organic matter so be sure to integrate compost initially, as needed, and to leave the fall leaves where they fall each year.
-It’s form stands taller than most groundcovers with a strong, robust look to its stems and leaves, so it works well interplanted in the middle of beds where it can strike a pose above ground covers like native violets, candy flower, and wild ginger.
+It requires soil with lots of organic matter.
+Try integrating compost initially, if needed, and leaving the fall leaves and other debris where they fall each year.
+It grows taller with a robust stature, gorgeous when interplanted throughout the middle of shady beds where it can strike a pose above lower-growing groundcovers.